While checking out the Dalmatian Coast of Croatia, you want to spend plenty of time digging into the best things to do in Split.

 What to do in Split: Top attractions & places to visit

 Walk among the ancient buildings of Diocletian’s Palace

-If you don’t have a lot of time in the city (and especially if you only have 24 hours in Split!), the palace is one of the most important things to see in Split and a must for any Croatia itinerary.
-It’s a UNESCO World Heritage Site and one of the best-preserved examples of Roman architecture.
+Even you only have 24 hours in Split, the palace is one of the most important things to see in Split and a must for any Croatia itinerary.
+It’s a UNESCO World Heritage Site and one of the best-preserved examples of Roman architecture in Europe.

-While many older European cities have castles and churches from the medieval period, the palace is over a thousand years older.
+While many older European cities have castles and churches from the medieval period, Diocletian’s Palace is over a thousand years older.
 It also covers more ground and includes more buildings compared to just about any other site.

 The outer walls extend through the centre of Old Town.
-At its peak, the palace housed over 9,000 people and included a mixture of watchtowers, gates, military camps, and villas.
+At its peak, Diocletian’s Palace housed over 9,000 people and included a mixture of watchtowers, gates, military camps, and villas.

 Climb to the top of the St. Dominus Cathedral Bell Tower